Waukee Community School District: History

+Mascot

 The district previously had a Native American logo but discontinued use of it in 1998.
 It did not have a logo since then and instead used a "W".
 When the University of Wisconsin-Madison told the district that its logo was too similar to its own, the district modified the design of the "W".
 In 2016 it adopted a Spartan-style warrior as its mascot.

-From 2004 to 2015 enrollment increased by 470 students annually.
-The district's eighth elementary school was to open in fall 2016, and accordingly it made a plan to modify its attendance boundaries across the board.

-The district established a second high school in 2021, Waukee Northwest High School.
-A third high school will likely be added in the 2030s or 40s.